rtraschke/erlang-lua/README.md

 Erlang C Node to run Lua scripts

-This library provides code to run Lua code from within Erlang.
+This library provides a way to run Lua code from within Erlang.
 It differs from the other Lua - Erlang integrations available, in that it runs the Lua VM as an external Node (using Erlang's Port and C Node capabilities).